-As long as you are a customer of us we will store and keep your personal information as this is essential to serve you as a customer.
+As long as you are a Sportmonks customer, we will store and keep your personal information as this is essential to provide our services to you, the customer.

-Whenever you want to cancel your registration as being a customer at SportMonks, we will remove all the personal information on our servers and payment gateway provider, we have of you within the legal time frame applicable.
+Whenever you want to quit being a customer at Sportmonks and be unregistered, we will remove all your personal information from our servers and payment gateway provider within the applicable legal time frame.

-Note that unsubscribing from a paid plan still results in being a SportMonks customer with a Free Plan.
-Cancelling your registration as a Customer at SportMonks can be done be emailing to firstname.lastname@example.org.
-Accordingly, we will remove your personal information as described above.
+Note that unsubscribing from a paid plan still results in being a Sportmonks customer with a Free Plan.
+Canceling your registration as a Customer at Sportmonks can be done by emailing firstname.lastname@example.org.
+We will remove your personal information accordingly, as described above.

-If you want to view all information we have of you, you can send us a mail to email@example.com.
-We have a process in place to give you an overview of the personal information we have of you.
+If you want to view all information we have about you, you can send an email to email@example.com.
+We have a process in place that gives you an overview of your personal information.
 It is also possible to make use of the right to be forgotten.
-This can also be requested by sending a mail to firstname.lastname@example.org.
+This can also be requested by sending an email to firstname.lastname@example.org.

-If you have other questions related to these GDPR rights send us an email to email@example.com which is especially introduced for GDPR related questions and cancellations of registrations.
+If you have other questions about these GDPR rights, send us an email to email@example.com, which is specially introduced for GDPR related questions and cancellations of registrations.

 We do not include or offer third-party products or services on our website.